tslevy/mm4t-site/index.md

 card-body: I’m Talia, and I created this podcast because I think kids my age don’t get a good enough education on how to manage money.
 This is something we should be learning and talking about now so we’ll be better prepared for the future.
 card-button: Check out my latest episode below

-podcast-description: "If you are a teenager, I want to let you know that now is the time to start saving for retirement.
-I know it sounds weird, but there is one main reason why doing so is a good idea, and that reason is time.
+podcast-description: "If you’re a teenager listening to this episode, I want to let you know that now is the time to start saving for retirement.
+I know it sounds crazy, but there is one main reason why doing so is a good idea, and that reason is time.
 You are still young, which means your money has more time to grow.
-This episode, I’m going to talk all about 401(k) and 403(b) retirement accounts."
+This episode, I’m going to talk all about Traditional IRA and Roth IRA retirement accounts."

-youtube-description: "How many of you have a great idea for a product or service, but you just don’t know how to tell people about it?
-Do you go to your parents, your friends, your teachers?
-How do you really get the word out, that you’re here?
-The way you do that is by marketing your product or service.
-This episode, I’m going to talk about 6 ways you can advertise your business to others."
+youtube-description: "Spending money can be really fun, especially when it’s money you know you’ve worked for and have been waiting for the moment to spend it on what you want!
+But, once you make your purchase, sometimes, there’s guilt that comes after.
+Should I have saved that money instead?
+Or given it to an organization that needed it more than me?
+Or maybe you get money and after a week, you have no idea where it went!
+You’ve spent it all, but you forgot what on.
+A way to take control of your saving and spending, while creating mental freedom when it comes to your finances, is to start budgeting.
+This episode, I’m going to talk about what budgeting is, and 7 ways budgeting can help you with your money."

 who-heading: Who should listen